-A full discussion of our use of non-U.S. GAAP measures to provide a baseline for evaluating and comparing our operating results, and a reconciliation of Adjusted EBITDA to net income can be found in pages 22-24 of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2015.
+\ A full discussion of our use of non-U.S. generally accepted accounting principles measures to provide a baseline for evaluating and comparing our operating results, and a reconciliation of Adjusted EBITDA to net income can be found in pages 19-23 of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2017.